The Delta GREENS (Growing a Resilient, Enriching, Equitable, Nourishing food System) Food is Medicine Project

 Aim Two

-1. Behavioral: Increase fruit and vegetable consumption*
+1. Behavioral: increase fruit and vegetable consumption

-1. Physical environment: Increase production and distribution of fruits and vegetables
+1. Physical environment: increase production and distribution of fruits and vegetables

-3. Healthcare system: Decrease health care utilization
+3. Health care system: reduce health care utilization

 Aim Three